CasperN/drug/readme.md

 * GRU-RNN Example
 * Saving and Loading
 * Ergonomics
-    * Add groups of nodes at once e.g. (conv, kernel, bias, add, relu)
+    * Add groups of nodes at once e.g. (kernel, conv, bias, add, relu)
     * Graph builder that holds optional optimizers and Nodes
         * Parameter in graph builder is just a shape
         * Compilation initializes parameters with optimizer meta data